Muhammad al-Khuli: Hindawi affair

-Following the attempted April 1986 bombing of an Israeli El Al plane in London's Heathrow Airport in what became known as the Hindawi affair, al-Khouli was dismissed from his intelligence post in 1987.
+Following the attempted April 1986 bombing of an Israeli El Al plane at London's Heathrow Airport in what became known as the Hindawi affair, al-Khouli was dismissed from his intelligence post in 1987.
 He was transferred to his old post as Deputy Chief of the Air Force.
 Hafez al-Assad likely dismissed al-Khouli as a result of international pressure led by the United States and the United Kingdom, the latter of which had severed diplomatic relations with Syria as a result of the incident.

 Al-Khouli remained close to al-Assad as a presidential adviser and still maintained strong influence within the Air Force Intelligence apparatus.
 Indeed, his successor, Ibrahim Huweija, belonged to the same tribe and has been described by some Syrians as "al-Khouli's creature."
 According to historian Hanna Batatu, "it is not unlikely that al-Khouli decided to take ultimate responsibility for imprudence or missteps by Air Intelligence and to consent to the semblance of presidential disfavor in the higher interest of the regime."